matteoanelli/BigDataPlatform3/assignment-3-801979/reports/Report.md

 i) The analytics is handled in keyed data streams, the records stream is keyed by __PULocationID__ dividing the data in different logical streams so that a tumbling window can be set.
 Furthermore, the keyed streams allow the computation to be performed in parallel in multiple tasks since each keyed stream can be processed independently.

-ii) In our use case, the analytics are estimated values, they do not need to be extremely precise as well as the scenario is not a critic.
+ii) In our use case, the analytics are estimated values, they do not need to be extremely precise as well as the scenario is not a critic one.
 So, it is not needed that the system check for missing messages.
-As a result, the selected delivery guarantee is  __at-least-once__ which means for each messages handed to the system potentially multiple attempts are made at delivering it, such that at least one succeeds.
-It imply to keep the tstate at the sending end and having an acknowledgment mechanism at the receiving end.
-This is easy to implement in our architecture since the connector between implemented RabbitMQ and Flink has already implemented a mechanism to manage it.

-  To point out, __at-most-once__ and __exactly-once__ could be suitable and the connector supports them as well.
-  The at-most-once guarantees higher performance but it is not be chosen in order to make the architecture more robust and the analytics more precise.
-On the other hand, as mentioned before, the application is not critic as well as the analytics is an estimated value, as a result, the exactly-once is not necessary.
+As a result, the selected delivery guarantee is  __at-most-once__ which means for each message handed to the system, that message is delivered zero or one times.
+This was also chosen since it has the highest performance and the least implementation overhead because it can be done without keeping states.
+On the other hand, __at-least-once__ and __exactly-once__ could be suitable and the connector supports them as well.
+However, as mentioned before, the application is not critic as well as the analytics is an estimated value, As a result, the exactly-once and the at-least-once guarantee are not necessary.

 3\)
 In the original dataset, the time where the data are sent is a bit tricky since they are sent based on the arrival time as well as they can also be delayed since the record, in some case of connection issue, can be held in the vehicle memory before actually being sent to the vendor.
 As a result, the time that should be assigned to the sources is the __tpep_dropoff_datetime__ since it is when the event/record has been actually generated and sent to the specific vendor.